GeorgiaState048/SpotifyMusicShare/README.md

     npm run build
 ### after you ran these commands then you can run the app
     python3 app.py
+# Linting
+  pylint: disable=no-member(disable this to remove error for SQL)
+  pylint: disable=too-few-public-methods(models will have its own file)
+  pylint: disable=unused-import (temporary)
+  pylint: disable=invalid-name (temporary)

 # Creators
 - Jonathan Laurent